fabric8io/fabric8/docs/docker.md

 The **DOCKER_HOST** environment variable should point to the URL to connect to docker.
 From docker 1.0 or later this is usually something like:

-    export DOCKER_HOST=tcp://127.0.0.1:2375
+    export DOCKER_HOST=tcp://$(boot2docker ip 2>/dev/null):2375

+e.g. on a Mac the value of DOCKER_HOST is often something like tcp://192.168.59.103:2375.
 Fabric8 uses the DOCKER_HOST environment variable to know where the Docker Remote API is located.

 Once installed you should be able to run commands like: